5 Simple Healthy Eating Tips

 Water helps the skin stay supple and youthful.
 Dehydrated skin loses its elasticity and can lead to wrinkles.
 While drinking lots of water won’t help to get rid of wrinkles, it is a good idea to do so as a preventative measure.

-Drinking water frequently can stop you overeating and over-consuming calories.
+Drinking water frequently can stop you from overeating and over-consuming calories.
 The body sometimes confuses feelings of thirst and hunger, and often having a glass of water when you are feeling peckish away from mealtimes can help to relieve symptoms.
 One reason you may feel hungry when you are, in fact, low on fluids, is if you crave fruits as they are high in water - this is an evolutionary mechanism we still have.

 Most importantly of all, water helps keep you alive!
 Kind of important if you ask me…